BellaMrx/Basics_of_React/README.md

    );
   ```

 The second argument is used to specify where the JSX element to be rendered is to be inserted.
-In this example, it is an element with `id = root"`, which is located in the HTML file *my-project/public/index.html*.
+In this example, it is an element with `id = "root"`, which is located in the HTML file *my-project/public/index.html*.

   ```
    <!DOCTYPE html>